dmitov/formik/docs/api/useField.md

 - `setValue(value: any): void` - A function to change the field's value
 - `setTouched(value: boolean): void` - A function to change the field's touched status
 - `setError(value: any): void` - A function to change the field's error value
+- `setWarning(value: any): void` - A function to change the field's warning value